 Overview

 The course is structured so that the academic teaching typically takes place in term time for one and a half days per week.
 In addition, each placement is preceded by a teaching block of approximately four weeks duration.
-Students complete six clinical placements during the course, each of approximately five months duration, providing knowledge, skills and experience to work with as wide a range of clients as possible.
+Students complete six clinical placements during the course, each approximately five months in duration, providing knowledge, skills and experience to work with as wide a range of clients as possible.
 Research training is continuous across the programme.

-Study Doctorate in Clinical Psychology at Trinity
+Study the Doctorate in Clinical Psychology at Trinity

-Introduction to the D.Clin.Psych. in Clinical Psychology programme by Dr Kevin Tierney of the School of Psychology at Trinity College Dublin
+Introduction to the D.Clin.Psych. in Clinical Psychology programme by Dr. Kevin Tierney of the School of Psychology at Trinity College Dublin.

 Course Details

-Number of Places
+NFQ Level 10Number of Places

 15/16 PlacesNext Intake

-September 2022
+September 2026

 Course Director